viant/mly/ARCHITECTURE.md

 The interaction with *Model inference* involves the `Feeds` field.

-*Quirk*: client batching payload - mly provides a convenience / payload reduction feature that permits payloads to have both inputs with a list of 1 values as well as inputs with a list of batch size of values.
+*Quirk*: client batching payload reduction - mly provides a convenience / payload reduction feature that permits payloads to have both inputs with a list of 1 values as well as inputs with a list of batch size of values.
 The server will expand the payload to fit the expected batch size times inputs matrix for the Evaluators.

 *Quirk*: payload reading order - the JSON payload must have the `batch_size` key existing before other input keys, as that is required to know if the parser should be expecting a list of values or scalar values.